klinker41/android-slidingactivity/README.md

 If you're using the library and want to be included in the list, email me at <jake@klinkerapps.com> and I'll get your app added to the list!

+## APK Download

+If you'd like to check out the sample app first, you can download an APK [here](http://build.klinker.xyz/job/Andorid-SlidingActivity/lastSuccessfulBuild/artifact/sample/build/outputs/apk/sample-debug.apk).

 ## YouTube

 Much higher quality than the GIFs above and more options shown: https://www.youtube.com/watch?v=fWcmy7q09aM